isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 HA peer communication consists of specialized API commands sent between HA peers.
-Prior to Kea 1.9.7, each peer had to be paired with a local instance of ``kea-ctrl-agent`` in order to exchange commands.
+Prior to Kea 1.9.7, each peer had to be paired with a local instance of :iscman:`kea-ctrl-agent` in order to exchange commands.
 The agent received HA commands via HTTP, communicated via Linux socket with the local peer to carry out the command, and then sent the response back to the requesting peer via HTTP.
 To send HA commands, each peer opened its own HTTP client connection to the URL of